 In addition to these five non-profits, there are a host of governmental agencies in both the USA and Canada that work on firewood issues.
 We’ll cover those another day!

-Severely cold weather can greatly reduce populations of both native and non-native forest pests, giving the trees a temporary reprieve.
+Exceptionally severe cold weather can reduce populations of some native and non-native forest pests, giving the trees a temporary reprieve.
 Here’s a quick round up of three forest pests very likely to freeze into tiny larvae-sicles during vicious cold snaps.

-1. Emerald ash borer suffer some losses when it is very cold.
+1. Emerald ash borer suffer some losses when it is extremely cold.
 The larvae of emerald ash borer contain a natural antifreeze- but it only works to around -13F / -25C.
-After that, they freeze and die.
+Below those already incredibly cold temperatures, they will freeze and die.
 Read this Minnesota Public Radio article, or this technical scientific paper, to glory in their frozen demise.
 On the other hand, some of the parasitoid wasps that kill and eat emerald ash borer are also vulnerable to extreme cold.
 Read all about that in this scientific paper if you want to get deep into the details.

 2. Hemlock woolly adelgid might not be woolly enough.
 It needs to be fully -22F / -30C to start killing hemlock woolly adelgids under their tiny wool coats, but that’ll do it.
 Read the scientific paper here.